The FBI Warns About This Online Shopping Scam

 Unfortunately, it’s close to impossible for the average consumer to spot an e-skimming scam on a website’s payment page.
 “Even if the website has perfect encryption and everything looks normal, it might not be,” Pargman says.
 The good news?
 Cybersecurity experts around the world are constantly scouring the web for infected online shopping sites and reporting any problems they find to site owners.
 In most cases, the hidden e-skimming device will only last a few days or weeks before it is discovered and removed, according to Pargman.
 You may not be able to spot an e-skimmer, but you can still watch out for the telltale signs you’re shopping on a fake site.

 How to protect your financial info

 Online shoppers can rest assured that “most online shopping sites are perfectly secure most of the time,” Pargman says.
 “Don’t let the fear that thieves might copy your credit card number stop you from shopping online.”
 When you do shop online, however, it’s smart to be proactive about protecting your financial information.
 Pargman recommends using a credit card instead of a debit card, so you can easily recoup the cost of any fraudulent charges if your card information is stolen.
+Paying with PayPal can also keep your financial information secure, Pargman says, as long as you protect your account’s password and enable two-factor authentication.
 For even more protection, ask your bank for a virtual credit card, which generates a different card number for each purchase and makes it harder for hackers to steal your info.
 Finally, stick with reputable merchants that take precautions to protect their sites from online attackers, including the most secure online retailers in the country.